Alternative Fan-beam Backprojection and Adjoint Operators: Fan-beam backprojections

-The adjoint operator for fan-beam transforms is a weighted backprojection operator of the standard parallel transform \cite{kak2001}.
-Considering both fan-beam geometries, we provide two main results for the adjoint transform of operators $\RadonG$ and $\RadonS$.
-We denote in the following $\bm r_\beta $ the Cartesian coordinates of the source.
+Considering both fan-beam geometries, we provide two main results for both the adjoint and backprojection operators of $\RadonG$ and $\RadonS$.
+In the following we denote by $\bm{r}_\beta $ the Cartesian coordinates of the source.

-\begin{lemma} The operator $\BackG\colon\VG\to U$, defined for $w \in \VG$ and $\bm x \in \R^2$ by
+\begin{lemma} The operator $\RadonGadj\colon\VG\to U$, defined for $w \in \VG$ and $\bm x \in \R^2$ by